-This is a super simple how-to for delicious homemade coconut milk, a great dairy-free option using 100% fresh coconut, takes less than 10 minutes to make and you’ll never want to buy store-bought again!
+This is a super simple how-to for delicious homemade coconut milk, a great dairy-free option using 100% fresh coconut.
+The recipe takes less than 10 minutes to make and you’ll never want to buy store-bought again!

 From my Coconut Shreds, Chips & Bowls , a coconut based golden milk, This Vegan Thai Green Curry, Homemade bounty bars … to this super simple DIY homemade coconut milk, I LOVE to use coconut.
 And this coconut milk is a delicious 2 ingredient, 10 minutes, dairy-free option.

-This homemade coconut milk is also very affordable and can save you a lot of money if this is an ingedient that you use alot!
+This homemade coconut milk is also very affordable and can save you a lot of money if this is an ingredient that you use a lot!
+You just need a the flesh of mature coconut and some fresh/filtered water.

 The DIY Homemade Coconut Milk Recipe: